-Hawthorne’s musings on the challenges of cultivating compassion across geographic, social and religious divides offer an entrée into late-nineteenth-century debates about the role of images in the expanding enterprise of American humanitarianism.
-During the 1890s, a number of overlapping factors – including the development of travel and communication technologies, the on-going extension of international trade markets, the burgeoning of transnational reform networks, the exponential growth of the foreign missionary movement, and the intensification of imperialism – contributed to “the flowering of international humanitarianism in the United States,” particularly although not exclusively among evangelical Protestants.
-Alongside ostensibly secular organizations such as the American Red Cross, which claimed to uphold the principle of neutrality enshrined in the first Geneva Convention (1864), religious internationalists belonging to a diverse array of Jewish, Catholic and Protestant groups actively participated in “promoting a collective culture of humanitarianism.”
+Hawthorne’s musings on the challenges of cultivating compassion across geographic, social, and religious divides offer an entrée into late nineteenth-century debates about the role of images in the expanding enterprise of American humanitarianism.
+During the 1890s, a number of overlapping factors – including the development of travel and communication technologies, the ongoing extension of international trade markets, the burgeoning of transnational reform networks, the exponential growth of the foreign missionary movement, and the intensification of imperialism – contributed to “the flowering of international humanitarianism in the United States,” particularly although not exclusively among evangelical Protestants.
+Alongside ostensibly secular organizations such as the American Red Cross, which claimed to uphold the principle of neutrality enshrined in the first Geneva Convention (1864), religious internationalists belonging to a diverse array of Jewish, Catholic, and Protestant groups actively participated in “promoting a collective culture of humanitarianism.”
 Although Americans had often aided victims of natural disaster and political upheaval in other nations prior to the 1890s, these earlier charitable efforts were “more episodic and less religiously based” than the organized humanitarian campaigns to assuage the afflictions of distant strangers that emerged during the latter decades of the nineteenth century.

 As Hawthorne’s exposé reveals, photography played an integral part in the extension of American philanthropy abroad.
-When missionaries, moral reformers and investigative journalists traveled overseas in these years, they carried cameras with them – a feat made easier after George Eastman introduced the first portable Kodak in 1888.
+When missionaries, moral reformers, and investigative journalists traveled overseas in these years, they carried cameras with them – a feat made easier after George Eastman introduced the first portable Kodak in 1888.
 By the early 1890s, advances in halftone printing techniques made possible the mass reproduction of original photographs in popular periodicals like the Cosmopolitan.
-While daily and weekly newspapers were slower to integrate photography into their pages, they increasingly included illustrations, engravings and cartoons in their efforts to attract readers amidst the intensifying competition provoked by the advent of “yellow journalism.”
-As Americans encountered the horrors of plague, pestilence and oppression during their perambulations in India and elsewhere, they took advantage of these developments in visual culture to document humanitarian crises in distant lands.
+While daily and weekly newspapers were slower to integrate photography into their pages, they increasingly included illustrations, engravings, and cartoons in their efforts to attract readers amid the intensifying competition provoked by the advent of “yellow journalism.”
+As Americans encountered the horrors of plague, pestilence, and oppression during their perambulations in India and elsewhere, they took advantage of these developments in visual culture to document humanitarian crises in distant lands.
 By combining images of suffering people with graphic narratives of misery, publicists sought to stimulate American spectators to engage in benevolent action on behalf of their fellow beings around the world.

 But the proliferation of pictures in print media during the “humanitarian upsurge” of the 1890s also posed problems for aspiring almoners.
 The sensationalism associated with the yellow press created a climate of suspicion about the credibility of images that undermined attempts to present photographs as incontrovertible evidence of catastrophe in remote regions.
 Rather than fostering faith, Hawthorne inferred, pictures often provoked doubt.
 “Photographs are incredible – we don’t believe them,” he remarked.
 Harrowing scenes of human torment, he also implied, stimulated viewers’ emotions in ways that some found disquieting.
 Was titillation an effective and moral means of stirring up sympathy for sufferers in far-off places?
 Did photographs of “utterly destitute and helpless” people cultivate condescension rather than compassion for a “common humanity”?